SuccessFactors Employee Central Data Imports challenges when customer is already live with Talent and how to fix them

 There are 2 ids as given below in SuccessFactors (SFSF) Employee Central which are very important and needs to be mapped with legacy ids very carefully to make Concurrent employment (CE) and Global assignment (GA) work properly.

 In SAP HR on premise system we have Personnel number (PERNR) and Central Person (CP).
-For CE and GA scenarios the CP remains the same but new PERNR is created.
+For CE and GA scenarios the CP remains the same but new PERNR is created for new employment.
 Both PERNRs are related to same CP.
+Infotype 0709 in SAP HCM stores this relationship.
 You can consider Person id and User id in EC as CP and PERNR resp.

 I have seen few customers who didn’t follow this mapping when they implemented talent modules but when they planned to implement EC they realized that they have mapped CP and Pernr from on-premise to Userid and Person id resp.